AleksandarDzudzevic/TutoringWebApp/README.md

 ![](https://github.com/AleksandarDzudzevic/CS_IA_Aleks/blob/main/FC_3_User%20list%20feature%20flow%20diagram%20-%20Flowchart%20.png)
 Fig.8 shows a Flow diagram that visually represents the filtering feature for the tutor list of the Tutorflix web application.

-Criteria A was established with the help of the data gathered through a questionnaire. (referred to in the [appendix](#appendix))

 ## Test plan
 |Test Number|Description|Test Type| Target|Procedure|Expected Outcome|